Arize-ai/client_python/src/arize/_generated/api_client/docs/SpansApi.md

   one span by its `record_id` and provides one or more annotation values.
 - Each `record_id` must be unique within the request (duplicates return 400).
 - Each record's `values` list must not contain duplicate annotation config names (returns 400).
+- `granularity` selects what `record_id` identifies: `SPAN` (a span ID, the default), `TRACE` (a trace's root span ID), or `SESSION` (a session ID).
+  For SESSION, the annotation is written to the root span of the session's earliest trace found within the lookup window.
 - `start_time` / `end_time` constrain the time range for span lookup.
-  If omitted, `start_time` defaults to 31 days ago and `end_time` to now.
+  If omitted, `start_time` defaults to 31 days before `end_time` (7 days
+  for SESSION granularity) and `end_time` to now.
 Both `start_time` and `end_time` may not be in the future.
-The window may not exceed 31 days.
-If ANY span ID cannot be located within the given range, the entire request is rejected with 404 and no annotations are written (all-or-nothing pre-validation).
+For SPAN/TRACE the window may not exceed 31 days; for SESSION it may not exceed 7 days.
+If ANY span cannot be located within the given range, the entire request is rejected with 404 and no annotations are written (all-or-nothing pre-validation).
 Only after all spans are confirmed does the write phase begin.
 - Annotation names must match existing annotation configs in the project's space.
-- Up to 1000 span records may be annotated per request.
+- Up to 1000 records may be annotated per request for SPAN/TRACE granularity;
+  up to 100 records per request for SESSION granularity.

 **Valid example**
 ```json